 BORN IN THE WILD.
 Born in the remote Alaskan wilderness Willow spent the early years of her childhood off-the-grid on a Yukon River homestead.
 Willow's later childhood was a nomadic existence immersed in arts and culture, as she traveled the United States in a converted school bus with her artist mother.
 Willow has gained a reputation in many Seattle schools as the storytelling artist, her students are absolutely enthralled listening to tales of Willow's Alaskan childhood adventures which she also brings to life in her classroom demonstrations.

 SEATTLE.
 Willow lives in Seattle where she instructs painting courses to adults and children, paints galaxies, watercolor portraits, and the occasional galaxy watercolor portrait.
-When she does not have her paint to the paper or nose in a book, you can find Willow instructing courses at Gage Academy of Art, Pratt Fine Art, Coyote Central, and many other Seattle schools.
+When she does not have her paint to the paper or her nose in a book, you can find Willow instructing courses at Gage Academy of Art, Pratt Fine Art, Coyote Central, and many other Seattle schools and museums.

 WILLOW’S ILLUSTRATIONS.
 In 2019 Willow’s first illustration project was published by Random House/ Rodale Kids.
-Lasting Love a children’s book by Caroline Wright and illustrated by Willow can be found wherever books are sold.
+Lasting Love, a children’s book by Caroline Wright and illustrations by Willow can be found wherever books are sold.
 In 2020 Willow was nominated for best picture book illustrator by the Washington State Book Awards.
 In 2020 Willow painted over 40 watercolor food illustrations for SOUP CLUB (Simon & Schuster 2021) a plant based cookbook by author, cook, cancer survivor, and warrior mama Caroline Wright.